|

 http://dwardmac.pitzer.edu/anarchist_archives/goldman/living/living2_43.html

 1917 -- Russia: Today, at the first Congress of Factory Councils, a motion inspired by anarchism was presented.
-It proposed "control over production, & that control commissions should not be simply investigative bodies, but . . . from this moment on cells of the future preparing to transfer production to the hands of the workers."
+It proposed "control over production, & that control commissions should not be simply investigative bodies, but . . . from this moment on cells of the future preparing to transfer production to the hands of the workers.""In the very early days of the October Revolution," Anna Pankratova reported, "anarchist tendencies were the more easily & successfully manifested, because the capitalists put up the liveliest resistance to the enforcement of the decree on workers' control & actually refused workers' participation in production."

-— Anarchism in the Russian Revolution
+— Anarchism in the Russian Revolutionhttp://fbuch.com/images/leonguarding.JPG

 1918 -- Germanany: Government accepts US peace terms, effectively ending WWI.
 The "war to end all wars" & the treaty (signed 11 November) are stage props for WWII.